 CLIBURN IN THE CLASSROOM

 The Cliburn designed Cliburn in the Classroom, its signature music education program, to introduce young audiences to classical music.
 Cliburn in the Classroom programs present the excitement of live piano performances to second-, third-, and fourth-grade students and reinforce the basic elements of music through fun, interactive activities within the context of classical piano repertoire.
-Cliburn in the Classroom is presented annually to approximately 50,000 public elementary students across North Texas.
+Cliburn in the Classroom is presented annually to more than 57,000 public elementary students across North Texas.
 The programs are offered at no cost to participating schools.

 Dr. John Feierabend, nationally known director of music education at the Hartt School of the University of Hartford, and Shields-Collins Bray, principal keyboardist of the Fort Worth Symphony Orchestra, developed Cliburn in the Classroom presentations.
 Each interactive concert, which lasts about 40 minutes, features a program facilitator and guest pianist.
 A grand piano is brought into the school, and a camcorder and projector are used to project the pianist’s hands onto a screen for all students to view.
 Illustrations further enhance the students’ experiences.

 These programs enable students to approach music through multiple intelligences: linguistic, logical/mathematical, spatial, musical, bodily-kinesthetic, interpersonal, and intrapersonal.
 In addition, they address national standards in the arts for music education.